PratikJivanji/video_conferencing_app/README.md

 - Jitsi Meet

 ## Getting Started
-Create a firebase project at [firebase](https://firebase.google.com/), and create two apps for android and IOS.
+Create a firebase project at [firebase](https://firebase.google.com/), and create two apps for android and IOS with google auth.

 The android app will require an SHA-1 certificate.